emilyjennings/register-your-kid/README.md

 * Parents have many classes, and have many Teachers through classes.
 * Courses belong to teachers, and belong to parents.
 * So, the many-to-many relationship in this project is Teachers and Parents, through classes.
 The join table will include another attribute besides foreign keys: (age group, start time)
+(Changed later so the join table is the course table)

 Migrations to write
 * kids have a name and an age and belong_to parents, foreign key for parent_id